-Nast’s second to last cartoon on the Chinese was drawn four years after the passage of the Chinese Exclusion Act.
+Nast’s second to the last cartoon on the Chinese was drawn four years after the passage of the Chinese Exclusion Act.
 Eleven years elapsed since he brought Columbia or her any of her relatives (here in the form of Lady Justice) out of retirement to stand strong on behalf of the Chinese.
-Denis Kearney and his white labor cohorts achieved their goal, but passage of the Chinese Exclusion Act failed to satiate their fear and mob activities against the Chinese persisted.
+Denis Kearney and his white labor cohorts achieved their goal, but the passage of the Chinese Exclusion Act failed to satiate their fear and mob activities against the Chinese persisted.
 They wanted all Chinese out, even those few Chinese who met the legal requirements to remain in the U.S.

 In the cartoon, Chinese men lay prostrate on the ground from recent violence.
 Structures smolder in the distant right scene.
 In her right hand, Lady Justice heaves a large sword as white workers on the ground notice her interrupting presence and begin to leave.
 The weighing pans of Lady Justice’s scales are incomplete.
 One of her weighing pans is missing.
-From this end of the scale a white man dangles from the neck, as if lynched, or hung to compensate for the death of the Chinese victim.
+From this end of the scale, a white man dangles from the neck as if lynched, or hung to compensate for the death of the Chinese victim.
 The dead Chinese is cradled upon a bowl-like scale, his queue hangs over the edge.
-His hands rest on his chest, as if posed in death.
-The arms of the scales however, are in balance.
+His hands rest on his chest as if posed in death.
+The arms of the scales, however are in balance.
 She has brought her measuring instrument to the violent scene and to weighed each victim despite the missing component.
 There are no other obvious white victims.
 Her broken scales signal that the Justice system is broken and has failed the Chinese.